DLC-link/dlc-stacks-loan-contract/README.md

 # How to interact with this contract

 ## Clarity Traits
 The following Clarity Traits must be implemented to interact with this contract.
+See `/contracts/dlc-link-callback-trait.clar`
 ### Post Create DLC Callback
 Used to callback into the calling/protocol contract to provide the uuid of the created DCL, which will be used to reference the DLC going forward.

-Params
+Parameters:

-user-id:uint - an ID to associate UUIDs with local members uuid:string - UUID of the DLC
+* nonce:uint - an ID used to associate a create function call with the callback
+* uuid:string - UUID of the DLC

 ### Post Close DLC Callback
 Used to callback into the calling/protocol contract to notify when a liquidation event occurred and the corresponding price, or simply for reference when a DLC is closed in the normal path.

-Params
+Parameters:

-uuid:string - UUID of the DLC
+* uuid:string - UUID of the DLC
-closing-price:uint - the price at which the contract was closed at, with pennies precision
+* closing-price:uint - the price at which the contract was closed at, with pennies precision (u0 for a non-liquidation close)

 ## Functions to call
 ### Register contract